How to save money at Sainsbury’s

 Don’t forget to load your Nectar card onto your kids phones so they can benefit from Nectar prices.
 Sainsbury’s terms & conditions state that individuals under 18 years of age, can use their parent’s or legal guardian’s card.

-Stocard is an easy way to add loyalty cards to phones so they’re all in one place and ideal for adding to kids phones so they don’t miss out on cheaper prices.
+Stocard is an easy way to add loyalty cards to phones so your kids won’t miss out on cheaper prices.

 Save with Your Nectar Prices